iSchool-590PR-2018-Summer/Final_Project_ajcav/README.md

 Finally, we should be ready to use the `lineup_optimizer.py` script in this program.
 When you run the script, the program will ask for any players that you would like to include on your team regardless of their MC score, and any players that should be excluded from your team (regardless of MC score).
 Next, the program will ask for the number of MC simulations to be performed.
 Finally, the program will perform the required simulations, and display the optimal roster to the user.
 A small number of simulations (<10) should run relatively quickly, however as the number of simulations grows, the time to execute grows significantly.

 ### Live Drafting
 To use this program in a live draft, use the `live_draft.py` script.
-This script does not require any additional installations from the user beyond pandas and tabulate.
 When running the script, the user will first be asked to enter the name of the file with all player information.
+This can be obtained by running the `lineup_optimizer.py` script, or you can use the provided file.
 If using the provided information file, the filename should be `100_sim_all_players`.
 Next, the user will continuously be asked to enter in the picks of the other members of their league.
 When it is the users turn to pick, they will be shown an optimal roster and should pick from that list for the best results (though it isn't necessary).
 Once the user has picked a full team, the program quits.
 It should also be mentioned that this program will not allow the user to pick an illegal team - so if a player is chosen and added to the roster, it is guaranteed that a legal roster can still be created.

 ## All Sources Used:
 nflgame documentation: http://web.archive.org/web/20171205024904/http://pdoc.burntsushi.net:80/nflgame#nflgame.one